 How to create extensions in Asterisk-PBX?

 A SIP extension is configured in the SIP channel driver configuration file, called sip.conf.
 (This file resides in the Asterisk configuration directory, which is typically /etc/asterisk.)

 Open sip.conf with your favorite text editor, scroll to the bottom of the file, and add a section for your extension.
 You’ll need to choose your own unique password for each account, and change the permit line to match the settings for your local network.

 For example, to configure an extension 1500, following lines needs to be added to sip.conf:

 Make sure to restart Asterisk in order for these changes to take effect.

-How to limit number of calls in Asterisk?Limit number of simultaneous calls on Asterisk based SIP Trunk.
-If you want to limit the number calls for your SIP peer or friend in Asterisk use call-limit in your trunk configuration.
-Create a trunk: trunkname type=peer...read more
+Learn how you can limit number of simultaneous calls on Asterisk based SIP Trunk.
+If you want to limit the number calls for your SIP peer or friend in Asterisk use call-limit in your trunk configuration.read more

-Asterisk time based routing.
 This is a very common requirement that route the calls to Voice-mail after office hours.
 Or you can transfer the calls to your cell phone after certain time say 6:00pm.
-In Asterisk you can also control the call location based on time and...read more
+In Asterisk you can also control the call location based on time and date.read more